orbitalquark/scintillua/docs/index.md

 ## Requirements

-Scintillua requires Scintilla 4.4.5 or greater for a drop-in installation.
-When compiling Scintillua, Scintilla 5.0.1 or greater and [Lexilla][] 5.0.0 are required.
-The drop-in external lexer already has Lua and LPeg are pre-compiled into it.
+Scintillua requires Scintilla 5.0.1 or greater and [Lexilla][] 5.1.0 or greater for a drop-in installation.
+The drop-in external lexer already has Lua and LPeg pre-compiled into it.

-When used a standalone Lua library, Scintillua requires Lua 5.1 or greater and [LPeg][] 1.0.0 or greater.
+When used as a standalone Lua library, Scintillua requires Lua 5.1 or greater and [LPeg][] 1.0.0 or greater.
 Scintilla is not required.

 [Lexilla]: https://www.scintilla.org/Lexilla.html
 [LPeg]: http://www.inf.puc-rio.br/~roberto/lpeg/